karthik-d/task-manager-cli-boilerplate/README.md

 2. You are expected to write the code in `task.c` file.

-3. You should be able to build the app by running `make app`.
+3. You should be able to build the app by running `make task`.

 4. Once you are done with the changes you should be able to execute the task app by running the following command from the terminal.